sidneymiranda/cities-api/README.md

 ## Descripition

 This project is about a REST API developed during the Java Developer bootcamp of Digital Innovation One.
-In it, some endpoints were implemented, such as: the consultation of countries and more specifically in Brazil, which is possible:
+In it, I provide some endpoints like:

+- List of countries
-- Consult the states
+- List of Brazilian states
-- Consult the cities
+- List of Brazilian cities
-- Check the distance between two cities
+- Calculation of the distance between two Brazilian cities given in:
-    - In Km
+  - In meters (/ per cube)
-    - In Miles
+  - In miles (/ per points)

+The results of the listing are prepared for pagination, just passing the parameters correctly.

+Endpoints:

+- GET / api / v1 / states
+- GET / api / v1 / states / {id}
+- GET / api / v1 / cities
+- GET / api / v1 / cities / {id}
+- GET / api / v1 / countries
+- GET / api / v1 / countries / {id}
+- GET / api / v1 / distances / by points?
+From = {param} and to = {param}
+- GET / api / v1 / distances / per-cube?
+From = {param} and to = {param}